Lies that Bind

 Lies that Bind is a Kenyan television soap opera that premiered in November 2011 on the network KTN.
 It mainly features themes like polygamy, greed, lust, power and contemporary issues that affect families.

-Plot
+Overview

 Lies that Bind is a Kenyan drama series that revolves around the wealthy Juma family.
-It majors mainly about how the love for money can destroy a family.
-When the head of the family, Mr. Juma, dies of a cardiac arrest, his three wives and their children, together with his conniving brother begin to fight over who gets to inherit the vast fortune left behind.
+It mainly majors in how the love for money can destroy a family.
+When the head of the family, Mr. Juma, dies of a cardiac arrest, his three wives and their children, together with his conniving brother, begin to fight over who gets to inherit the vast fortune left behind.